 Costs for Using SRNML:

-All users must supply all disposable materials needed for their microscopy work.
-These include embedding materials and all materials involved in the photographic aspects of the user's microscopy work.
-Among the photographic costs are film, developer, paper, and fixer.
-A list of those items available though the SRNML can be obtained from the SRNML Director.
+All users must supply all disposable materials needed for their microscopy work; we endeavor to keep common supplies at-hand for use.
+A list of those items available though the SRNML can be obtained by consultation with SRNML Personnel.

 Hourly charges: Hourly charges for internal users will be calculated for all pieces of equipment having significant maintenance costs.
 These costs will be calculated by taking predicted maintenance costs and dividing by the expected hours of usage during a given fiscal year.
 The cost basis may include: (1) supplies required to maintain the instrument; (2) to service contract costs; (3) a prediction of user-billable charges that may be retained as a contingency fund; (4) inflation.
 The usership basis may take into account: (1) current usership trends; (2) courses to be offered; (3) past usership trends; (4) university contributions.
 Charges may be corrected quarterly as needed, but may not be increased in any fiscal year by more than 10%.
 Non-payment of charges may result in loss of privileges in the SRNML until payment is made at the discretion of the Director.
 Surcharges may be added for specific costly instrument configurations, such as LaB6 electron sources.
 [Approved SRNML Adv.
 Bd.
 1-29-90]

 |Scanning Electron Microscopy|

 |Tabletop SEM (Hitachi TM-3000)||$20.00||$31.00||$48.05||$93.00|

 |X-ray detector usage cost is added to microscope use/hr||$10.00||$15.50||$24.03||$46.50|